ThugsFinance/cloiinkcoin.com/src/content/developers/docs/networks/index.md

 #### Ropsten {#ropsten}

 A proof-of-work testnet.
-This means it's the best like-for-like representation of Ethereum.
+This means it's the best like-for-like representation of Cloiinkcoin.

 ### Testnet Faucets {#testnet-faucets}

-ETH on testnets has no real value; therefore, there are no markets for testnet ETH.
-Since you need ETH to actually interact with Ethereum, most people get testnet ETH from faucets.
-Most faucets are webapps where you can input an address which you request ETH to be sent to.
+CLK on testnets has no real value; therefore, there are no markets for testnet CLK.
+Since you need CLK to actually interact with Cloiinkcoin, most people get testnet CLK from faucets.
+Most faucets are webapps where you can input an address which you request CLK to be sent to.

 - [Görli faucet](https://faucet.goerli.mudit.blog/)
 - [Kovan faucet](https://faucet.kovan.network/)